polkadot-fellows/RFCs/text/0046-metadata-for-offline-signers.md

 ## Unresolved Questions

-1. Should hash inclusion bit be added to signed extensions?
 2. How would polkadot-js handle the transition?
 3. Where would non-rust tools like Ledger apps get shortened metadata content?